KonaTeam/kona-api/README.md

 ========

 This is the official API documentation for Kona (kona.com).
-This is a REST API that uses JSON for serialization and tokens for authentication.
+This is a REST API that uses JSON for serialization and OAuth 2.0 for authentication.
 The API conforms to the ID based [JSON API](http://jsonapi.org/) specification.

+The API is available to Kona Business accounts.
+To learn more about Kona Business, please visit [Kona.com](https://kona.com/business) or, if you are interested in other integrations or extensibility, feel free to email us at support@kona.com.

 Making a request